johnsonandjohnson/Bodiless-JS/packages/bodiless-organisms/doc/FilterByGroup.md

 ![Filter By Group Context Menu](./assets/FilterByGroupContextMenu.jpg ':size=50%')

-?> **Note:** If you're doing something where you would benefit from having full access to a Filter By Group Component (e.g., manipulating Groups, adding new Products, etc.), you should use your site's primary listing page (e.g., `/products/`), where there is no [Preset Filter](#configure-a-preset-filter) configured; this will allow you to see all the items in the filter, as well as edit the Groups as needed.
+?> **Note:** If you're editing where you would benefit from having full access to a Filter By Group Component (e.g., manipulating Groups, adding new Products, etc.), you should use your site's primary listing page (e.g., `/products/`), where there is no [Preset Filter](#configure-a-preset-filter) configured; this will allow you to see all the items in the filter, as well as edit the Groups as needed.

 ### Add a Category